Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Results

-Similar with $|g_c^{(3)}(0,0,0)|$, $\tilde{\mathcal{S}}$ in Fig.~\ref{fig:count rate} for $\beta=1\%$ and $5\%$ exhibit a dip at OD$\sim 1$, which indicates transition from three-photon non-Gaussian anti-correlation to correlation.
-We also observe distinct patterns in the count rate curves: for $\beta=1\%$, $\tilde{\mathcal{S}}$ initially increases with atom number before decreasing, while for $\beta=5\%$, $\tilde{\mathcal{S}}$ reaches its maximum with just a single atom.
+As observed with $|g_c^{(3)}(0,0,0)|$, $\tilde{\mathcal{S}}$ in Fig.~\ref{fig:count rate} for $\beta=1\%$ and $5\%$ exhibits a dip at OD$\sim 1$, which indicates transition from three-photon non-Gaussian intensity anti-correlations to correlations.
+We also observe distinct patterns in the signal curves: for $\beta=1\%$, $\tilde{\mathcal{S}}$ initially increases with atom number before decreasing, while for $\beta=5\%$, $\tilde{\mathcal{S}}$ reaches its maximum with just a single atom.
 The decrease of $\tilde{\mathcal{S}}$ with OD is because the dominating terms in $G_c^{(3)}$ are weighed by $t_0^M$, as we see in Eq.~(\ref{eq:approx G3c}).
 The maxima at low optical depths shown in Fig.~\ref{fig:count rate}, can be explained through semi-quantitative analysis.